 But that's not all – there are additional compelling factors that make the adoption of DSPM appealing to cloud-first enterprises.

 Most cloud security tools were originally designed with a static, perimeter-focused approach.
-However, in a dynamic cloud ecosystem, where data is constantly moving and adapting, these tools fall short of offering all-in data protection.
+However, in dynamic cloud environments, where data is constantly moving and adapting, these cloud data security solutions fall short of offering all-in data protection.

 Filling the gaps left by perimeter-focused methods, DSPM follows a dynamic approach to ensure that sensitive data retains its security posture, even when duplicated or moved.
 This essentially implies that enterprises are able to track and secure data throughout its lifecycle, across distributed cloud environments.